Age Discrimination Lawyer in Allentown, PA

 Can Your Employer Make You Retire?

-Generally, the answer is no, so long as you continue to satisfactorily perform your job duties.
+Generally, the answer is no, so long as you continue to perform your job duties satisfactorily.
 If you can no longer perform your job duties, however, your employer can discharge you.

-The ADEA does have special exemptions for police and fire personnel, tenured university faculty, and certain federal employees having to do with law enforcement and air traffic control.
+The ADEA does have special exemptions for police and fire personnel, tenured university faculty, and certain federal employees involved in law enforcement and air traffic control.
 Executives or others in “high policy-making positions” can be required to retire at age 65 if they would receive annual retirement pension benefits worth $44,000 or more.

 No. The Older Workers Benefit Protection Act of 1990 (“OWBPA”) made it illegal for employers to:

-The ADEA and PHRA both require age discrimination victims to file their claims with the EEOC or the PHRC before going to court.
+The ADEA and PHRA both require age discrimination victims to file their claims with the EEOC or the PHRC before filing a lawsuit.
 This is called “exhausting administrative remedies.”

 If you file your age discrimination claim with the EEOC in Pennsylvania, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.
 While you are not required to have an attorney in order to file the complaint, hiring an experienced age discrimination lawyer is crucial to your success.
 Even at this preliminary stage, you must navigate many complex rules and procedures.
 Therefore, failure to do so can harm your case.